Second Chorus: Plot

-Danny O'Neill (Fred Astaire) and Hank Taylor (Burgess Meredith) are friends and rival trumpeters with "O'Neill's Perennials", a college band.
+Danny O'Neill and Hank Taylor are friends and rival trumpeters with "O'Neill's Perennials", a college band.
 Both have managed to prolong their college careers by failing seven years in a row.
-At a performance, Ellen Miller (Paulette Goddard) catches both Danny's and Hank's eyes.
-However, she serves them a summons notice for her boss, a debt collector, but the fast-talking O'Neill and Taylor soon have her working as their manager, where her business savvy increases their gigs.
-Meanwhile, tired of losing several gigs to the Perennials, Artie Shaw (playing himself) comes to persuade Ellen to be his booking manager.
+At a performance, Ellen Miller catches the eye of Danny and Hank.
+She serves them a summons notice for her boss, a debt collector.
+However, the fast-talking O'Neill and Taylor soon have her working as their manager, where her business savvy increases their gigs.
+Meanwhile, tired of losing several gigs to the Perennials, Artie Shaw persuades Ellen to be his booking manager.

-Ellen tries to get Danny and Hank an audition for Artie Shaw's band, but their jealous hi-jinks get them the boot.
-Ellen talks Shaw into letting rich wannabee mandolin musician J. Lester Chisholm (Charles Butterworth) back a concert.
-It looks like Ellen's plan to get Chisholm as backer fails, when Hank pretends to be Ellen's jealous husband — then her brother.
-But using the brother ploy, Danny and Hank manage to get Chisholm back on board, then get Shaw to agree to put Danny's song into the show.
-All they have to do is keep Chisholm and his mandolin — which he wants to play in the concert — away from Shaw until after the show.
-Hank's solution is to drop sleeping pills into Chisholm's drink, but Chisholm knocks out Hank too, with the same stuff.
+Ellen tries to get Danny and Hank an audition for Shaw's band, but their jealous hijinks get them the boot.
+Ellen talks Shaw into letting rich "wannabe" mandolin player, J. Lester Chisholm, back a concert.
+When Hank pretends to be Ellen's jealous husband, then her brother, the plan to get Chisholm as backer nearly fails.
+But using the "brother" ploy, Danny and Hank get Chisholm back on board, then get Shaw to agree to put Danny's song into the show.
+All they have to do is keep Chisholm and his mandolin (which he wants to play in the concert) away from Shaw until after the show.
+Hank's solution is to drop sleeping pills into Chisholm's drink, but Chisholm knocks out Hank the same way.

-To Ellen's relief, Danny finally acts responsibly, arranging his number for the show, which Shaw says "has really grown up into something special."
-He hands the baton to Danny, who successfully conducts his own composition whilst simultaneously also tap-dancing in front of the band.
-Danny and Ellen then drive off together into the night.
+To Ellen's relief, Danny finally acts responsibly and arranges his number for the show, which Shaw says "has really grown up into something special."
+He hands the baton to Danny, who successfully conducts his composition while tap-dancing in front of the band.
+Danny and Ellen then drive off into the night.